ASHS-School/mirrorcast/README.md

 <li>add/edit the hostnames or ip addresses of your receivers to /opt/mirrorcast/receivers (if the receiver is widescreen then put '16:9' as the aspect)</li></ul></p>

 <p>Using the raspberry pi receiver<ul>
-<li>install omxplayer, youtube-dl and python-omxplayer-wrapper (make sure you install omxplayer-wrapper for using python3 and not 2.7)</li>
+<li>install omxplayer, youtube-dl and python-omxplayer-wrapper (make sure you install omxplayer-wrapper for using python3 and not 2.7 and get the latest youtube-dl from git instead of using the one in the repository)</li>
 <li>download mirrorcast_server_pi.py and omx.py from the server folder or just clone the whole repo</li>
 <li>add the following to /etc/rc.local</li>
 <li>python3 /path/to/mirrorcast_server_pi.py</li>